meduzapat/GitBareCLOC/README.md

 It also allows the execution of external programs to generate more information in HTML.
 I'm using as example gitinspector to generate extra statistical information from the repositories, but others can be setup on the setting files.

 Because this program is for my internal use and have no external access, I'm using the PHP standalone server, that does the job extremely well, my server is a Debian Jessie Virtual Machine that only has 1 CPU and 512mb of ram.
-But you can use any other server that you want, as long as that can execute PHP and has access to the repositories/file system.
+But you can use any other server application that you want, specially on servers where multiple users will access it.

 Requeriments
 ------------